Russia-Ukraine war: List of key events, day 912

 -

 Ukraine said on Sunday a night-time Russian attack on a hotel in the eastern Ukrainian city of Kramatorsk wounded two journalists while a third was missing.
 Vadym Filashkin, head of the Donetsk regional government, said the journalists were British, American and Ukrainian nationals and that a search operation was under way.
+The Reuters news agency said a member of its team in Kramatorsk was missing and two others were hospitalised after a strike on the Hotel Sapphire, where a six-person Reuters crew was staying.

 -